adashta/adashta/README.md

 Generally, We will have a `chart` object containing the chart data and other configurations.
 We will pass this object to the `produce` method to send the chart to the client.

-We are using `setInterval` to update the chart data every 2 seconds.
-We are updating the labels and data of the chart object and then sending it to the client using produce method.
+We are using `setInterval` and `getRandomInt` methods to update the chart data every 2 seconds with random data.

-We are using a dummy function `getRandomInt` to generate random data for the chart.
 You can replace it with your own function to get the data from the database or any other source.

 #### Client